Last Updated on

-RealDose Essentials is an organic vitamin D3 formula which is free of lanolins and GMOS, helping you to maintain an organic vegan diet while getting all the nutrition that you need.
+RealDose Essentials is an organic vitamin D3 formula that is free of lanolins and GMOs, helping you to maintain an organic vegan diet while getting all the nutrition that you need.

-If you’re looking for vitamin D without gelatin, RealDose is a high-value product which is derived from lichen, making it suitable for the vegan lifestyle.
+If you’re looking for vitamin D without gelatin, RealDose is a high-value product that is derived from lichen, making it suitable for the vegan lifestyle.

 #3 Dr Tobias Vitamin D3

-If you feel like getting the most of vitamin D in your diet, then Dr. Tobias is the ideal product.
+If you feel like getting the most vitamin D in your diet, then Dr. Tobias is another good product.